janosgyerik/articles/hacking-contest-lessons/level1.md

 Instead of using a native C function to get the date, the program calls the `system` function to run the `date` command.
-We can look up what `system` does exactly with `man system`: it executes the specified command by calling `/bin/sh -c`.
+We can find how `system` works in `man system`: it executes the given string by calling `/bin/sh -c`.

 Consider how the shell executes a command that is not an absolute path: for each directory defined in `PATH`,